Many people decide to relocate from the suburbs to the city each year, and the reasons for doing so vary.

-- Closer To Work: Many people who live in the suburbs and exurbs around major cities despise commuting.
+Many people who live in the suburbs and exurbs around major cities despise commuting.
 While not all jobs are situated in city centers, and there are plenty of chances for trade outside of city limits, many company headquarters remain in major US cities.
-Because they have a shorter commute, city dwellers have more time each day to devote to hobbies and other activities rather than travel.
+Because they have shorter commutes, city dwellers have more time each day to devote to hobbies and other activities rather than travel.
 For other people, the time spent driving to and from work could be better spent at the gym, cooking dinner, reading a book, or just sleeping more.
 Residents of the city may experience less stress and greater satisfaction as a result of this reallocation of commute time.

-- Cultural Awareness: People of many nationalities and cultures come together in the city, and many choose to share their culture with the rest of the community.
-Within the varied city communities, authentic meals, specialized shops, and people who share similar beliefs can be found easily.
+People of many nationalities and cultures come together in the city, and many choose to share their culture with the rest of the community.
+Authentic meals, specialized shops, and people who share similar beliefs can be found within the varied city communities.
 People who relocate from the suburbs to the city have the opportunity to experience new things, such as learning about different cultures and ways of life.

-- Neighborhoods that are easy to get around: Many residents who relocate to the city from the suburbs cite walkable communities as a key reason.
-Walkability provides for more everyday contacts with neighbors, increasing the sense of community within the city, in addition to having quick access to resources and activities.
-Residents who live in a walkable neighborhood may be able to travel the city without having to buy a car.
+Many residents who relocate to the city from the suburbs cite walkable communities as a key reason.
+Walkability provides for more everyday contact with neighbors, increasing the sense of community within the city and having quick access to resources and activities.
+Residents who live in a walkable neighborhood may be able to travel to the city without having to buy a car.
 This can help you get in better shape while saving money and protecting the environment.

 Things to Think About When Relocating to the City

 Moving to the city may appear to be a no-brainer, especially for those anxious to go out and try new things.
-It’s important to note, though, that living in a big city is not the same as visiting.
+It’s important to note that living in a big city is not the same as visiting.